OSCNWeb/oscn-news/_posts/2017-06-14-notice-of-judicial-vacancies.md

 system: false
 title: Notice of Judicial Vacancies
 ---
-The Judicial Nominating Commission is seeking applicants for judicial vacancies, Oklahoma County(2), Cleveland County and Johnston County.
+The Judicial Nominating Commission is seeking applicants for judicial vacancies in Oklahoma County(2), Cleveland County and Johnston County.
 Please see the <a href="http://www.oscn.net/jnc/about" target="_blank">Judicial Nominating Commission</a> web page for the application, instructions and additional information.